exercism/common-lisp/README.md

 cim config sh >> ~/.bashrc
 ```

-Note: the XLisp team does not currently advise using CIM for
+Note: the xLisp team does not currently advise using CIM for
 installing implementations.
 While it works well as a
 multi-implementation runner, it is not currently sufficient as a
 multi-implementation installation and upgrade system.